Posts

 Image

 When I saw this advertised on Facebook, I was immediately taken by the idea - and so was Rosey.
 As it required 4 persons we asked our friends, Andrew and Deb.
 So, on the 6th October we arrived at Minsmere in chilly damp conditions for our safari!
 The resulting pictures are not brilliant as weather and distance were against us.
 Our guide/driver had a 600 mm lens which was probably a better option.
 Never mind- here are mine for the day.
 Some of the hinds on the move when we approached.
 No stag here.
 Two of the stags that we encountered.
 The stag bellows for attention A young stag- not competing yet!
 Pictures not brilliant, but an enjoyable day and one I am glad we experienced.
-Home Forward Back
+Index of posts

 RSPB Minsmere